mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Details about how to verify the identity of a client depend on the MLS Credential type used.
-For example, cryptographic verification of credentials can be largely performed autonomously on the clients for the `x509` Credential type.
+For example, cryptographic verification of credentials can be largely performed autonomously (e.g. without additional network traffic) by the clients themselves for the `x509` Credential type.
 In contrast, when MLS clients use the `basic` Credential type, a larger degree of trust must be placed in a (likely) centralized authentication resource, or on out-of-band processes such as manual verification.